All Products

 3. Run the following command to identify which directory consumes the largest amount of disk space.

-For example, the preceding command output indicates that the /home directory consumes the largest amount of disk space.
-Then, you need to further identify which file or directory consumes the largest amount of disk space in the /home directory.
+For example, the command output indicates that the /home directory consumes the largest amount of disk space.
+Then, identify which file or directory consumes the largest amount of disk space in the /home directory.

 sudo du -sh /home/* | sort -rh | head -n 10

 The following command output is returned.
-The ecs-user directory consumes the largest space.
-You can further check the specific files or subdirectories under the ecs-user directory to determine which items consumes the larger space.
+The ecs-user directory consumes the largest amount of disk space.
+You can further check the specific files or subdirectories in the ecs-user directory to determine which items consume a large amount of sace.

 image